sagarbehere/fireproof-api-playground/docs/Fireproof Typescript Tutorial.md

 ### Using database.subscribe()

-The primary way to subscribe to changes in Fireproof is through the `subscribe` method.
+The primary way to subscribe to changes in Fireproof is through the `db.subscribe()` method.
 This is particularly useful for building reactive applications, implementing backend event handlers, or other server-side logic:

 ```typescript
 const unsubscribe = database.subscribe((changes) => {